china-fix/corevar/README.md

     --WASH_LIST (required=True, type=str, metavar='FILENAME', help="the filename (bacteria strain fasta assemblies) list you want to get the CDS")

     --OUT (default="xiao_robot_extract_CDS", type=str, metavar='directory', help="Output directory name")
+* input/output files format:
+    * input files format:
+        * strain files: put all the fasta formated assemblies in script's working directory.
+        * --CDS refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.
+        * --WASH_LIST refered file is a list name text file. each name corresponding one strain file's name.
+Example looks like below

+    ```
+    A.fasta
+    B.fasta
+    C.fasta
+    ...
+    ```
+    * output file format:
+        * --OUT refered directory contain the output files. output files are fasta formated of CDS of the strains.

 ## xiao_extract_beside_CDS.py
 * This python script is used to blastn the input CDS fasta file to the assembly database, then get the location and other hsp information.
 Finally, extract the upstream CDS sequences in every bascteria assemblies.